-Among the Jake Arrieta memories that came flooding back upon his return to the Cubs, the 2015 Wild Card Game has to be right up there.
+Among the memories that came flooding back today when thinking about the anniversary of the 2015 Wild Card Game, Jake Arrieta’s dominant performance has to be right up there.
 And while I don’t want to sleep on how huge the moment was, or how incredible it was that Arrieta went nine shutout innings after calling his own shot, there’s a part of that game that always comes back to me and makes me chuckle.

 With Arrieta cruising, Pirates reliever Tony Watson hit Arrieta with a suspiciously high-and-tight two-out, bases-empty pitch, which led to the benches clearing and a whole lotta hostility: